 With limited time, I began my research process by using the service combined with a task analysis to get a better understanding of the user journey and tasks involved.
 Next, I used analytics, online recordings, and heatmaps to identify where users got stuck most often.

 |Purchasing a pass||

 |Unlocking a bicycle||

 |Returning a bicycle||

-To optimize this flow I created a task-flow of the steps taken from start to unlocking a bicycle to get an overview of where we could increase speed.
-It turned out that there were 3 bottlenecks that could be optimized.
+I created a task-flow of the steps taken from start to unlocking a bicycle to map bottlenecks and identify where processes could be improved.
+It turned out 3 bottlenecks could be improved:

 - Checkout confirmation

 Optimizing the first option would come with potential security risks so I focussed on improving the flow of unlocking a bicycle and by removing redundant tasks in the checkout process.

 When buying multiple passes, users could not see which pass belonged to which bicycle, resulting in a lot of back and forward navigating between screens.

 The problem was caused by technological constraints, consisting of a limit on API calls.
 By collaborating with the lead engineer, Ahammad Reyad, I designed a new flow.
 In this new flow, the app only makes an API call when users touch a primary action button rather than having a call for all bike-passes on page-load.